mohaEs/PyVisualField/README.md

 ![](./imgs/img.jpg)

+## Notice:
+Functions based on _vfprogression_ package accept 24-2 or 30-2 visual field measurement while functions based on _visualFields_ also accept 10-2.

 ## list of functions
 The list and description of all functions are as follow.
 They are all examined and introduced with examples in 4 different notebooks.
 It is important to mention that, based on the background R packages, the input VF dataframe needs to have columns with special column names.
 Make sure, to consider the data notebook.
 If further information is required, see the corresponding references: _vfprogression[1]_, _visualFields[2]_ </br>
 - Data [demo_1_Data.ipynb](demo_1_Data.ipynb)